 Strong people know that failure is just a starting point, not the end.

 It is where true greatness starts from, because once you know what doesn’t work, you can build on it to create something wonderful.

 Life has never had starts and stops, it is a constant flowing process of giving and receiving.

 You giving of yourself and receive feedback, give again, and tweak again, until it shapes something closer to your aim.

 This isn’t easy.
 It takes humility because your ego needs to be set aside for the important work to be done.

 It also takes a hell of a lot of courage to get back up, clarity in your vision for motivation, and confidence to not take it personally and persevere.

 It also helps when you have support along the way, just like I did and still do, because nobody does this alone.

-I’d love to hear from you now: how do you handle failure?
+I’d love to hear from you now in the comments: how do you handle failure?
 What is the biggest lesson you’ve learned through failure?
-Please share it with me in the comments below or in the Soul Sisterhood Facebook group!